10 Best Day Trips from Paris With Kids

 Versailles is up there with the best day trips from Paris because it’s super-easy to plan but I do recommend dedicating an entire day to see it.
 You can choose to do an organized tour in just a few hours.

-But if you want to go it alone and are searching for day trips from Paris by train, you’re also in luck.
-RER line C and SNCF trains from the Gare Montparnasse station link straight to Versailles town, only a short walk from the entrance to the UNESCO site.
+If you want to go by yourself it’s easy by train.
+Just take RER line C and SNCF trains from the Gare Montparnasse station link straight to Versailles town, only a short walk from the entrance to the UNESCO site.
 Just remember to get skip the line tickets, especially during summer and Christmas time.

 There are so many Paris day trips that offer to whisk you away from the buzzing capital to the salt-washed coast of the Normandy region.
 It sits right on the northern tip of France and is famed mainly for holding some of the most haunting battlefields of WWII.
 Yes, this is the land of the D-Day beaches.
 You can visit several in a single day, along with a host of related museums and memorials.